pantheon-systems/documentation/source/content/wordpress-cron.md

 ### Using Your Own Server

-If you administer your own server, you can use the cron service to make a call to the `wp-cron.php` script.
+If you administer your own server, you can use the Cron service to make a call to the `wp-cron.php` script.
 You will have to learn how to properly set up a Cron job and use something like `wget` or `curl` to fetch a web page.
-Unless you take special precautions, it is not any safer to use your own server vs. a web-based cron service; however, it does give you more control.
+Unless you take special precautions, it is not any safer to use your own server vs. a web-based Cron service; however, it does give you more control.

 ### Security

-For the most part, `wp-cron.php` is secure.
-There is only one parameter you can pass in that will affect the script (`doing_wp_cron`).
-This `$_GET` value is not filtered; it is only used as a flag and not as input for a process or variable.
-Beyond that, all input is ignored.

-While no script on a server attached to the Internet is 100% secure, `wp-cron.php` currently does not have any known vulnerabilities or exploits.

 ### WordPress Cron Plugins

 WordPress has many plugins that control both internal WP-Cron tasks and external Cron jobs.
 Since Pantheon does not provide Cron services, we do not recommend or discourage the use of any given plugin.
 We encourage you to check out the list of [WordPress Cron Plugins](https://wordpress.org/plugins/search.php?q=cron "List of WordPress plugins that help manage cron jobs") and experiment in your Dev environment to find the one that best suits your needs.

+### Troubleshooting WP-Cron

+#### Problems With Low Traffic Sites

+Low traffic WordPress sites may experience skipped tasks when this feature is triggered by visitors.
+If people aren't visiting your site, WP-Cron can't execute tasks.
+This doesn't mean your page will be slow from previous jobs when someone eventually does visit your site.
+Regardless of how many tasks WP-Cron has to execute, all tasks are run in the background so your site's performance is not adversely affected.

+#### Problems With High Traffic Sites

+If your WordPress powered site is high traffic, you may run into problems with WP-Cron.
+The main issues that come up are **race conditions** and **long running processes**.

+- **Race condition**: When more than one user visits your site and triggers WP-Cron to execute the same task.
+WP-Cron works hard to eliminate race conditions, but they can still happen, especially on high traffic sites.
+- **Long running process**: Any task that takes longer than the standard 60 seconds to run.
+Developers can adjust how long a PHP task is allowed to run with the `set_time_limit()` function.
+If this is set to be longer than the window between tasks, then you can end up with more than one copy of `wp-cron.php` executing.

+Both of these issues are addressed within WP-Cron's internal [ locking](https://core.trac.wordpress.org/browser/tags/4.1.1/src/wp-includes/cron.php#L231) and are not common problems; however, they can still occasionally happen.